 Jump into a tuk-tuk and all you have to do is say Nimman.
 The driver will transport you to one of the hippest streets in Chiang Mai.
-Officially Nimmanhemin, everyone just calls this trendy thoroughfare by its shortened form: Nimman.
+Officially the street is called Nimmanhaemin Road, but everyone just calls this trendy shopping street by its shortened form: Nimman.

-Steps away from the bustling university, Nimmam can’t help but be the groovy, hipster center of the second city of Thailand.
-Chiang Mai may be mostly known for its temples and treks, but stay in town a few days and you can discover more than just Khao Soi and Monk Chat.
+Steps away from the bustling university, Nimman can’t help but be the groovy, trendy center of the second city of Thailand.
+Chiang Mai may be mostly known for its temples and treks, but you can discover its great restaurants and shopping.

 Walk up Nimmam passing the Art School.
 Stop in to see the future Jirapat Tatsanasomboon and Vasan Sitthiket.
 (If you don’t know who they are educate yourself here!)